Get involved with caring for the Chilterns, and meet new friends along the way…

 It's an 'Open Access' site meaning visitors are encouraged to explore without having to keep to footpaths.

-It is currently owned and managed by Wycombe District Council which has recently decided to transfer ownership of this fantastic site.
-After a long selection process, WDC chose the Chiltern Society as future stewards and managers because they knew that, with our track record, the site would continue to be managed in a sensitive and sustainable way whilst allowing visitors to get close to nature and experience the stunning beauty of this wonderful landscape.
+The Common is owned by Wycombe District Council and management is now in the hands of the Chiltern Society.
+WDC chose the Chiltern Society as future stewards and managers because they knew that, with our track record, the site would continue to be managed in a sensitive and sustainable way whilst allowing visitors to get close to nature and experience the stunning beauty of this wonderful landscape.

 The Society is fully committed to maintaining the unique character of all these sites and has been fortunate in recruiting a site co-ordinator and an activity leader to manage and care for the site and also to form a group of Conservation volunteers to help with the many tasks required.